rmosolgo/batmanjs.github.io/docs/bindings.md

 ## Available Bindings

-See the [`Batman.View Bindings` API documentation](/docs/api/batman.view_bindings.html) for a full list of available bindings.
+See the [`Batman.View Bindings` API documentation](/docs/api/batman.view_bindings.html) for a full list of available bindings and information about defining custom bindings.

 ## Iteration